Count the number of sub-visible particles in a vial

 Particle counting by light obscuration is a technique that is used for measuring particle size distributions and for counting the number of particles in a suspension.
 We use it for counting the number of sub-visible particles in vials.

 Using the Particle counting method, it is possible to:

 - Calculate the number of sub-visible particles in products such as injection, solutions, or samples of water.

 - Particulate contamination of injections and infusions consists of extraneous, mobile particles unintentionally present in the solutions.
 The method has vital importance for the quality control of such products.

-Particle counting measures the time a particles blocks the light when it passes a laser and this is used to count and size the particles.
-The particles are pumped through the laser path in a capillar tube so the suspension should be aqueous and must not contain large particles.
+The time a particles blocks the light when it passes a laser and is used to count and size the particles.
+The particles are pumped through the laser path in a capillary tube so the suspension should be aqueous and must not contain large particles.